Texas is known for Tex-Mex and Mexican cuisine. Meso Maya serves up some of the best, with delicious authentic cuisine and great drinks in Dallas.

 The enchiladas are so delicious, and stuffed with vegetables.
 Enchiladas often have a heavy sauce on top, but this sauce is very light and flavorful.

 After some back and forth, I went with the brisket enchiladas

-The only slight negative to my dish was that the food was only warm, not hot.
+My dish was only warm, not hot.
 You could see the steam coming off my mom’s dish, and my dad’s enchiladas were hot.
 So maybe they made mine first.
-But otherwise, it was fantastic.
+But that was absolutely the only negative.
 The flavors of the enchiladas work so well together, and the brisket is extremely tender.
 I don’t know what they season it with, but it is really good.
 I had never heard of guajillo chilis, but they add beautiful color and deep flavor.

-The enchiladas, tacos, and several entrees are served with white rice.
-Rice is typically very plain, so I was pleasantly surprised with Meso Maya’s very flavorful version.
-Our server said that the rice is cooked with butter and onions.
+White rice is the standard side for the enchiladas, tacos, and several other entrees.
+Rice is typically very plain, so I was pleasantly surprised with Meso Maya’s very flavorful version…cooked with butter and onions.
 I need to try that the next time I cook rice, because it adds tons of flavor.
-I was full from my own meal, but when I saw that my dad wasn’t eating his rice I still asked if he planned to finish his.
-He ate the rice, which was good for both of us.
-I wasn’t a huge fan of the beans, but my dad really liked them.

 I grew up eating a lot of plantains, and my mom always fried them for me.
 So when I saw that they had sweet plantains as a side, of course I had to order some

 The thick-cut and lightly sauteed plantains have a really good flavor.
 This is my favorite cooking method, so I was very happy.
 I love the presentation in the cast iron pan, and I believe the cheese on top is cojito.